-- 1. Where the competent authority of a CCP has required the CCP to recompense clearing members in accordance with Article 20(1) of Regulation (EU) No 2021/23 through cash payments or where it has required the CCP to issue instruments recognising a claim on the future profits of the CCP, and where several non-defaulting clearing members are eligible for such recompense under the said Article 20(1), the recompense shall first be used to meet eligible senior ranking claims and only secondly the other eligible claims provided by non-defaulting clearing members. - For a claim to qualify as a senior ranking claim, a clearing member shall have contributed to the CCP in accordance with Article 20 of Regulation (EU) No 2021/23 within 3 working days following the request for contribution of the CCP. - 2.
-All other contributions made by clearing members shall be considered as junior ranking claims and be subject to recompense after the senior ranking claims have been compensated in full. - 3.
-Where the compensation referred to in paragraph 1 is done both in cash and through the distribution of instruments recognizing a claim on the CCP's of ownership in future profits, the allocation or split between cash and non-cash recompense shall be identical among all eligible claims and the total recompense shall be proportional to the losses as identified of each equally ranked eligible claim of a non-defaulting clearing member.

-- 4. Annual payments linked to instruments recognising a claim on the future profits of the CCP shall be taken from the CCP's profits, subject to the limits set in accordance with e Articles 2 and 3. - 5.
+- 1. Where the competent authority of a CCP has required the CCP to recompense clearing members in accordance with Article 20(1) of Regulation (EU) No 2021/23 through cash payments or where it has required the CCP to issue instruments recognising a claim on the future profits of the CCP, all eligible non-defaulting clearing members should be recompensed pari passu. - 2.
+Where the compensation referred to in paragraph 1 is done both in cash and through the distribution of instruments recognizing a claim on the CCP's of ownership in future profits, the allocation or split between cash and non-cash recompense shall be identical among eligible non-defaulting clearing members and the total recompense shall be proportional to the losses of each non-defaulting clearing member. - 3.
+Annual payments linked to instruments recognising a claim on the future profits of the CCP shall be taken from the CCP's profits, subject to the limits set in accordance with Articles 2 and 3. - 4.
 For the purposes of Article 20(1) of Regulation (EU) No 2021/23, the CCP's annual profit shall have the same meaning as under the applicable accounting framework for the CCP.
 Any profit-transfer agreement that may impair the profit level shall be reintegrated in the CCP's profit amount.